Jako/TwitX/core/components/twitx/docs/readme.txt

-limit | Limit the number of statuses to display | 5 tweetTpl | Template chunk for one twitter status | tweetTpl.html in folder templates tweetedTpl | Template chunk displayed after successfull tweet | tweetedTpl.html in folder templates timeline | The displayed timeline in timeline mode* | user_timeline search | The search string in search mode | - list | The list name in list mode | -
+limit | Limit the number of statuses to display | 5 tweetTpl | Template chunk for one twitter status | tweetTpl.html in folder templates tweetedTpl | Template chunk displayed after successfull tweet | tweetedTpl.html in folder templates mode | The snippet mode (could be timeline, search, list and tweet)	| timeline timeline | The displayed timeline in timeline mode* | user_timeline search | The search string in search mode | - list | The list name in list mode | -